Frequently Asked Questions

 Yes.
 Your donation data is protected.
 See our Privacy Policy for more details.

 Yes.
 Cancel anytime from your account settings.
-Your access continues through the end of your billing period, and we offer a 30-day money-back guarantee.
+Your access continues through the end of your billing period, and we offer a 30-day refund policy for new accounts (refunds available within 30 days of payment unless premium exports are generated.
+See terms for details).
 You can export all your data before canceling.

 You do.
 You own your donation data.
 Free accounts can always export in CSV format.
 Paid accounts can export in CSV, PDF, HTML, or TXF.
 Canceling a subscription stops renewal at the end of your billing period; it doesn't delete your account.
 If you delete your account, free accounts delete immediately and paid accounts have a 30-day grace period before deletion.